United States Regiments & Batteries > New York > Fifth New York Infantry Regiment

 “Duryee’s Zouaves”

-The 5th New York Volunteer Infantry Regiment lost 6 officers and 171 enlisted men killed or mortally wounded and 34 enlisted men to disease during the Civil War.
+The 5th New York Infantry Regiment enrolled 2,164 men during the Civil War.
+It lost 6 officers and 171 enlisted men killed or mortally wounded and 34 enlisted men to disease.
 Nine of its members attained the rank of general.
 The regiment is honored by a monument on the Second Bull Run battlefield at Manassas.

 1861